Talarurus: Paleoenvironment

 The fossil remains of Talarurus have been found in the sediments of Bayan Shireh Formation, which are thought to date from the Cenomanian to Santonian stages of the Late Cretaceous period, about 96 million to 89 million years ago.
 According to Park et al. 2019, Talarurus filled the niche of a grazer herbivore, whereas Tsagantegia, another ankylosaurid from the formation, filled the niche of a browser herbivore.
 For instance, Talarurus had a broad and rectangular snout (or beak), useful for low vegetation, while the one in Tsagantegia is more elongated and shovel-shaped, useful for high vegetation.
 In order to illustrate this differentiation strategy, they compared the ankylosaurids to the extant African white and black rhinoceros: the white rhinoceros is equipped with a broad and rectangular snout, specialized for grazing.
 The black rhinoceros in the other hand, has a pointed snout for browsing.
 With these anatomical features and example, it is clear that these taxa were niche partitioned.
 Another case of niche partitioning can be observed on the therizinosaurids Erlikosaurus and Segnosaurus, taxa that were also discovered in the formation.

-Found in Late Cretaceous localities such as Baynshire and Bayshin Tsav, taxa that were contemporaneous with Talarurus in the Upper Bayan Shireh included a diverse dinosaur fauna, such as the large dromaeosaurid Achillobator, the therizinosaurids Erlikosaurus and Segnosaurus, the ornithomimosaur Garudimimus, the small and likely immature ceratopsid Graciliceratops, the small hadrosauroid Gobihadros, and its ecological counterpart, Tsagantegia.
+Found in Late Cretaceous localities such as Baynshire and Bayshin Tsav, taxa that were contemporaneous with Talarurus in the Upper Bayan Shireh included a diverse dinosaur fauna, such as the tyrannosauroid Khankhuuluu, the large dromaeosaurid Achillobator, the therizinosaurids Erlikosaurus and Segnosaurus, the ornithomimosaur Garudimimus, the small and likely immature ceratopsid Graciliceratops, the small hadrosauroid Gobihadros, and its ecological counterpart, Tsagantegia.
 Based on the caliche, fluvial and lacustrine sedimentation, the Bayan Shireh Formation was a large semiarid terrain with meanders and lakes, along with the strong presence of angiosperm and gymnosperm plants all over the zone.
 According to some biostratigraphic occurrences within Asiatic formations, there was a likely correlation between the Iren Dabasu Formation and the Bayan Shireh Formation.